open-telemetry/opentelemetry-specification/specification/schemas/README.md

 - Telemetry schemas are identified by Schema URLs, that are unique for each schema version.

-- Telemetry sources (e.g. instrumentation libraries) should include a schema URL in the emitted telemetry.
+- Telemetry sources (e.g. instrumentation libraries) will include a schema URL in the emitted telemetry.

-- Telemetry consumers should pay attention to the schema of the received telemetry.
+- Telemetry consumers will pay attention to the schema of the received telemetry.
 If necessary, telemetry consumers may transform the telemetry data from the received schema version to the target schema version as expected at the point of use (e.g. a dashboard may define which schema version it